 - Scoop or spoon the deviled egg salad onto cocktail bread or toast points, serve and enjoy!

-For additional tasty breakfast and/or dessert treats that mom will also enjoy, please click on the following titles for;
+For additional tasty breakfast and/or dessert treats mom will enjoy:

 - Blueberry Lemon Scones with Vanilla Icing